Balearic journalists demand freedom from digital noise

-A diverse group of journalists holds microphones and notebooks in front of a blue sea, with digital clouds and symbols of media noise fading in the background.
+A diverse group of journalists holding microphones and notebooks in front of a blue sea, with digital clouds and symbols of media noise fading into the background.

 Algorithms and verification: the technical challenge of truth 🛡️

 Technology has transformed access to information, but it has also multiplied the channels for hoaxes.
-Balearic journalists now face a technical challenge: combating disinformation through verification tools and algorithmic transparency.
-Platforms like social networks prioritize virality over accuracy, forcing newsrooms to adopt fact-checking systems and credibility metrics.
-Without clear regulation, the balance between freedom and control remains an unresolved problem.
+Journalists in the Balearic Islands now face a technical challenge: combating disinformation through verification tools and algorithmic transparency.
+Platforms like social media prioritize virality over accuracy, forcing newsrooms to adopt fact-checking systems and credibility metrics.
+Without clear regulation, the balance between freedom and control remains an unresolved issue.

 Press freedom: when the algorithm knows more than the journalist 🤖

 While journalists clamor for independence, machines decide which news you see.
-Today, press freedom means that an algorithm shows you the headline that generates the most clicks, even if it's false.
-The irony is that to be free, the journalist must first fight with a bot that believes a cat video is more relevant than an investigation into corruption.
+Today, press freedom means that an algorithm shows you the headline that generates the most clicks, even if it is false.
+The irony is that to be free, the journalist must first argue with a bot that believes a video of a cat is more relevant than an investigation into corruption.
 At least the cat doesn't lie.